successtar/cachet-manager/README.md

 			}
 		}

-	This will still work but only for url that can be accessed via https or http and lower little performance compare to when ping is used.
+	This will still work but only for url that can be accessed via https or http and lower performance compare to when ping is used.

 *	Finally, if you follow the guide properly, the script should work for you.
 Suggestion, correction and critics are highly welcome.